TLPI® mounted next to a green stoplight and a straight or turn lane sign

 Right Turn Yield to Cyclists and Pedestrians Sign

-TLPI®, LPI, and Additional Safeguards:
+TLPI®, LPI, and additional Safeguards:

 TLPI® can be effective on its own yet its efficacy can be further enhanced when paired with other solutions.
 One such approach involves integrating a leading pedestrian interval (LPI), which starts the walk interval 3-7 seconds before vehicles are given a green light, can be paired with it.
 This proactive timing allows pedestrians to establish their presence in the crosswalk before vehicles have priority to turn right or left.
 The synchronization of the TLPI® with LPI not only increases the likelihood of a driver turning from a complete stop to recognize an actively crossing pedestrian but also amplifies the overall impact on intersection safety.